AriDeltaO/AppImage-Launcher/README.md

 So yeah...
 I totally coded this myself.
 Definitely.
 Not like an AI did all the work while I just sat here watching.
 Nope. 😎

 ## What This Does
-This script does some real hacker-level magic:
+This script does some real magic:
 - Finds all `.AppImage` files in a directory
 - Extracts them (because why not?)
 - Hunts down their icons like a bounty hunter 🏹